Cointegration without Unit Roots: Estimation and inference

-The limiting distribution of the unrestricted ML estimator of $A$ thus depends on $C$, which cannot be consistently estimated.
-However, if the \emph{correct} value of $\Lambda_{\lu}$ is imposed, then the restricted ML estimator $\hat{A}_{n\mid\Lambda_{n,\lu}}$ is asymptotically mixed normal; a result that generalises those obtained in the special case when $\Lambda_{\lu}=I_{q}$ is correctly imposed.
-(See e.g.\ \citealp{Joh95}, Thm.~13.3, noting the differences between that result and \eqref{johvar} are entirely a consequence of the different assumptions made on the deterministic terms in the VAR.)
-Though we shall not give a formal proof here, it may be shown that the model likelihood is locally asymptotically mixed normal (LAMN), so that $\hat{A}_{n\mid\Lambda_{n,\lu}}$ also inherits the large-sample efficiency properties familiar from the case of exact unit roots (\citealp{Phi91Ecta}).
+\end{enumerate} \end{thm} The limiting distribution of the unrestricted ML estimator of $A$ thus depends on $C$, which cannot be consistently estimated.
+However, if the \emph{correct} value of $\Lambda_{\lu}$ is imposed, then the restricted ML estimator $\hat{A}_{n\mid\Lambda_{n,\lu}}$ is asymptotically mixed normal.
+In the special case where $\Lambda_{\lu}=I_{q}$, this exactly replicates the mixed normality of the ML estimates of the cointegrating relations, when the correct cointegrating rank is imposed (see e.g.\ \citealp{Joh95}, Thm.~13.3).
+In this manner, the preceding theorem generalises that mixed normality beyond the setting of a VAR with exact unit roots.
+Though we shall not give the proof here, it may be shown that with the correct $\Lambda_{\lu}$ imposed, the model loglikelihood is locally asymptotically mixed normal (LAMN), so that $\hat{A}_{n\mid\Lambda_{n,\lu}}$ also inherits the large-sample efficiency properties familiar from the case of exact unit roots (\citealp{Phi91Ecta}).